mskcc/mimsi/README.md

 Following successfuly installation, the functions required to run MiMSI should be directly registered as command-line accessible tools in your environment.

-You can run our test suite via:
+You can run our test suite to verify your installation via:
 ```
 make test
 ```